bennyty/bennyty.github.io/about.md

 title: About me
 ---

-My name is Benjamin Espey and I am a sophomore at Rensselaer Polytechnic studying Computer Science.
-I am excited about the future of technology, scientific discovery, and artificial intelligence / machine learning.
+My name is Benjamin Espey and I am a senior studying Computer Science at Rensselaer Polytechnic Institute.
+I am excited about the future of technology, scientific discovery, cryptography, security, and artificial intelligence / machine learning.
 This website is a collection of my projects, thoughts, and materials I find interesting.

 Feel free to reach out through the links below.